nao-yoshi/VMC_Terraform-test/README.md

   $ vagrant up
   ```
 4. Wate for a 5 minutes.
 After that, a VM (CentOS) will be deployed on Virtual Box.
 Terraform, Go and the Terraform provider are installed.
-5. Execute a command listed below for logging in to the CentOS.
+5. Execute a command listed below to login to the CentOS.
   ```
   $ vagrant ssh
   ```